B2B Content Marketing Statistics from 2022

 What is an Example of B2B Marketing?

-This means that instead of just appealing to emotion with beautiful design and simple function, they also have to appeal to practicality and provide other helpful means that will get those designers on board with selling their faucets and other plumbing features.
+This means that instead of just appealing to emotion with beautiful design and simple function like they typically would with B2C, they also have to appeal to practicality and provide other helpful means that will get those designers on board with selling their faucets and other plumbing features.

 To help celebrate these designers and show how Delta has helped them make a difference for their clients, Delta ran a campaign called “The Difference Makers.”
 It features three well-known designers each working with Delta products.
 Each one is like a case study, blog, video, and influencer media project all rolled into one.